Zero-Waste Cooking – The Art of Eliminating Leftover or Wasted Food

 Remake Less-Than-Perfect Food To Reduce Waste

-Take a fresh look at produce going past its prime.
+Take a fresh look at food that is on its way to going past its prime.

 Remake Leftovers Into A Completely Different Meal